Volunteer Tutor Position Description

 - Inspire, educate, and motivate future generations

 - Contribute to your community in a meaningful way

 What does it take to become a volunteer tutor?

-- Age 50 and older
+- Be an older adult age 50 and older

-- Possess a high school diploma or GED
+- Have a high school diploma or GED equivalent

 Listen to what our volunteers have to say:

 “The Program provided all of the necessary guidelines, tools, tutoring tips, needed to successfully engage the children in learning to read.”Susan, Volunteer Tutor